 If you'd like to join our team of volunteers and help us open the windmill more often, let us know.
 You can drop us an email or call 01442 851227 for more information.

 Dating back to the 17th century, Pitstone Windmill has a rich and interesting past that takes us back to its life as a working mill.
-Explore the history of this gem in the Chiltern countryside, one of the oldest windmills in Britain.
+Explore the history of this gem in the Chiltern countryside, the oldest dated windmill in Britain.

 A great circular walk passing the Bridgewater Monument and Pitstone windmill with views across the Chilterns and the Vale of Aylesbury.
 In summer you may be able to climb the monument for more spectacular views.